 I write occasional articles for MUSE, a science and discovery magazine for kids ages 9-14 (published by Cricket Media).
 These articles are great fun—I get to research fascinating topics, talk to fascinating people, and do my best to write about them in a fascinating way.

-Here are a few of the articles I’ve written:
+Here are some of the articles I’ve written:

 How do people design playgrounds and children’s museums so kids with disabilities and sensory-processing disorders can join in the fun?
-This article was especially fun to write because I featured one of my favorite places in my town—the Madison Children’s Museum.
+This article was especially fun to write because it features one of my favorite places in my town—the Madison Children’s Museum.

 In the 1600s, William Harvey became the first person to figure out how the human circulatory system actually works.
-This article explains how Harvey developed his radical theory.
-It also introduces an Arab physician named Ibn al-Nafis who discovered a key part of circulation 300 years earlier.
+This article explains how Harvey developed his radical theory and introduces an Arab physician who discovered a key part of circulation 300 years earlier.

 Virtual and augmented reality are changing the way we watch and play sports.
 Today, you can sit courtside at a basketball game being played thousands of miles away.
 Soon you’ll be able to play tennis against a hologram.
 This article also explores the rise of competitive video game leagues.

 Okay, so maybe elevators aren’t the most exciting things to contemplate.
 But super advanced elevators will shape future city skylines.
-One day, they might even take us into space!
+One day, they might take us into space!
 Today’s engineers are figuring out how.